AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

  ## *vec2*
  Stores an x and y position.
 Takes an input of x or x and y
  ## *vec3*
  Stores an x, y and z position.
-Takes an inout of x or x, y and z
+Takes an inout of x or x, y and z (you can also input a number and vec2 in any order)
  ## *vec4*
  Stores an x, y, z and w position.
-Takes an input of x or x and y or x, y, z, and w
+Takes an input of x or x and y or x, y, z, and w (you can also input two vec2s or numbers and vec2s or a number and a vec3 all in any order)
  ## *cos*
  Returns the cosine of a vector.
 Takes an input of a vector
  ## *sin*